slidedrum/Slides-Bot-Control/README.md

 ## Known issues:
  - Bots will have trouble reaching some containers, FIXED?
 Let me know if you still find a spot where this happens.
+ - Bots leaving joining mid game is untested and may break things.
+This will be supported "soon"
+ - Checkpoints are untested and may have unexpected results.
+But should be fine.
+This will be suppoted "soon"

 Here's an unscripted preview video: